PalakPatel-04/Blood-Donor-Connect-Portal-/README.md

 # Blood Donor Connect Portal
-A responsive web application designed to connect blood donors with recipients efficiently and securely.
-The platform allows users to register as donors, search for blood donors based on location and blood type, and update their profiles.
+A fullstack web application designed to connect blood donors with recipients efficiently and securely.
+The platform allows users to register as donors, search for blood donors based on blood type, and update their profiles.

 # Features
 1. User Registration: Donors can create accounts and provide details such as blood group, location, and contact information.